HactarCE/NDCell/docs/custom-rules/spec/functions.rst

   :param value: The value to convert to a boolean
   :type value: any basic type
-  :rtype: :data:`TRUE` if the value is
+  :rtype: :data:`TRUE` if the value is truthy, or :data:`FALSE` if it is falsey

   Converts a value to a boolean.
 See :ref:`boolean-conversion`.